stellaservice/kubert/README.md

 project_name: "my-project"
 kubert:
   contexts:
     staging: staging.example.com                  # as many values here as you have distinct clusters in kubeconfig
     prod: production.example.com
-  excluded_deployments: [sanitize, migration] # optional/possibly uncommon use case, see below
+  excluded_deployments: [sanitize,migration]      # optional/possibly uncommon use case, see below
   default_environment: stg
   default_namespace: default                      # defaults to same as default_environment, specify if different
-  task_pod: console
+  task_pod: console                               # deployment id (from Procfile) for tasks/console, selected at random if blank
   console_command: rails c                        # optional, but no console command unless present
   command_prefix: bundle exec                     # optional
   kube_config_path: ~/.kube/config                # No need to specify unless you store file elsewhere
+  s3_secret_path: s3://my-bucket/environments/    # If defined, must manually install aws-sdk gem and have credentials for bucket as defaults (for now)
+  s3_config_path: s3://my-bucket/environments     # Ditto, with or w/o trailing slash, less likely as could be checked in but supporting for symmetry
 ```

 The project name is used by ky and assumes a metadata namespace for your app deployments in the format of `{{project_name}}-{{deployment_name}}`, so as long as your deployments obey this pattern it should be usable for you without ky.